Mr12451/SkyrimVorePP/README.md

 You can fix this in 2 ways
 1. Change the problematic sliders to different ones
 2. Set `MemoryManager` and `ScaleformAllocator` to false in `EngineFixes.toml`

+#### Vore expressions not working
+Download Expressive Facial Animation [Female Version](https://www.nexusmods.com/skyrimspecialedition/mods/19181) [Male Version](https://www.nexusmods.com/skyrimspecialedition/mods/19532)

+## Plugins
+### Devourment Dummy Plugin
+A version of Devourment with all the features and scripts removed.
+Does nothing on it's own.
+Will be used as a dependency for some other plugins in the future.

+Has sound files from Devourment in it.
+When loaded alongside SkyrimVore++, my mod will use them.
+The code that plays the sounds is my own, obviously, only the sound files are from Devourment.
+They're better then nothing, so they'll serve as a placeholder for the time being.

 ## Development roadmap
 ### Implemented